 The Corolla continues to resonate strongly with consumers, despite facing newer competition.
 It's a no-hassle car that performs as promised for years on end.
 Buyers looking for sheer practicality know they won't be disappointed.
 The Jetta scores nearly as well in that department, and also offers unique German flavor and intriguing engine choices.

 Our Verdict: Volkswagen Jetta

-The Corolla wins on mass appeal, but the Jetta edges past it in overall substance and value.
+The Corolla wins on mass appeal, but the Jetta edges past it in overall substance, performance, and value.